PLEASE CALL US FOR AN APPOINTMENT

 Although we cannot slow, stop or turn back time, it may be possible to slow cellular aging, reduce risk of cancer and various diseases by making healthy lifestyle changes such as consuming a well-balanced, Mediterranean like diet, engaging in frequent exercise, reducing stress, cessation of smoking and weight loss.

-Our Team includes Dr. Ahvie Herskowitz, a board certified Cardiologist and Immunologist and founder of the San Francisco Stem Cell Treatment Center, (SFSCTC) where patients are receiving stem cell treatments, using their own stem cells, as part of their rejuvenation and regeneration strategies.
+Our Team includes Dr. Ahvie Herskowitz.
+He is a board certified Internist with Immunology and Cardiology training.
+He is the founder of the San Francisco Stem Cell Treatment Center, (SFSCTC) where patients are receiving stem cell treatments, using their own stem cells, as part of their rejuvenation and regeneration strategies.
 You can receive a stem cell procedure and be treated for multiple indications, i.e., as an anti-aging strategy as well as for a particular joint or joints for osteoarthritis of the knee – all on the same day!

 And, Dr. Devin Wilson, a Naturopathic Doctor, who focuses on cardiometabolic and digestive health.
 He is also trained and certified in Ozone therapy.